How to stop $10,000 mistakes at compile time

 Flavored types: zero-cost type brands

 A flavored type wraps a primitive with a compile-time tag that distinguishes it from other values of the same underlying type.
-The tag exists only in the type system.
-It disappears at runtime.
+The tag exists only in the type system and disappears at runtime.

 declare const __flavor: unique symbol;